nsrr/chat-documentation/pages/manuals/neuropsychology/5-09-00-exclusion-criteria-np-bl-testing.md

-  * If at all possible, information should be given to the Coordinator related to the performance of the child on the DAS-II concerning the = 55 cut-off prior to the family leaving after baseline NP testing, so that randomization can take place.
-  * Examiners should be as familiar a possible with the criteria and scoring system, so that they can inform the coordinator if the child looks like they may be scoring in the neighborhood of the cut-off.
+  * If at all possible, information should be given to the Coordinator related to the performance of the child on the DAS-II concerning the = 55 cut-off prior to the family leaving after baseline NP testing, so that randomization can take place so that they can inform the coordinator if the child looks like they may be scoring in the neighborhood of the cut-off.
 Most likely, this will involve the examiner having to drop below most all expected item sets.